chriswangelin/azure-hybridnet-terraform/README.md

 For newbies and seasoned professionals alike, building an Azure lab or "sandbox" environment can be a great way to prove out concepts, test new features, practice for Azure certifications, and showcase skills.

-This repo provides ready-made Terraform modules for jumpstarting a lab.
-Simplifying the "networking piece" is a primary aim.
+This repo provides ready-made Terraform modules for jumpstarting lab projects.

 ## Getting started

 ### Prerequisites